The History of Oregon Law

 Environmental and Natural Resources (ENR) Law Program Opens

 The fully staffed program opened with Professor Mary C. Wood as the first director.
 The ENR program has consistently ranked among the leading environmental law programs in the US for 14 years.
-In 2018, the program rose to #8 in the nation according to U.S. News and World Report.
+In 2023-2024, the program was ranked #9 in the nation according to U.S. News and World Report.

 The Conflict and Dispute Resolution Master’s Program (CRES) is established